-Governmental receipts (often simply "receipts") are the collections of money that primarily result from taxes and similar Government powers to compel payment.
+Governmental receipts (sometimes called receipts or revenues) are the collections of money that primarily result from taxes and similar Government powers to compel payment.
 Examples of governmental receipts include income taxes, payroll taxes, excise taxes, and customs duties.
 They do not include offsetting receipts or collections from the Federal Government's business-like activities, such as the entrance fees at national parks, or collections by one Government account from another.